WoofGrrrr/file-system-broker/README.md

 #### Automatic Event Log Deletion

 FileSystemBroker will automatically delete logs older than a selected number of days.
-The default is 1 week (7 days.)
-You can disable this or you can change the number of days using the "__Automatically delete Event Logs older than__" Selection Box.
+The default is 2 weeks (14 days.)
+You can disable this or you can change the number of days using the "__Automatically delete Event Logs older than__" Select Box.

-* If you do not see the Selection Box, click on the small triangle icon to the left of "Event Logging Options".
+* If you do not see the Select Box, click on the small triangle icon to the left of "Event Logging Options".

 * Archived Event Logs will ___not___ get deleted during automatic Event Log deletion.